Home » Meal Prep » Food From Scratch Recipes » Homemade Cherry Jam {Easy Yummy Healthy}

 Combine cherry, apple slices, and sugar in a frying pan

-If you didn’t use the semi-dried apple or if the jam still appears to be a little watery, then add the cherry blend back to the frying pan.
-Sprinkle the gelatin powder evenly over the cherry blend.
-Turn the heat to medium and use a silicone spatula to continuously mix and fold the blend until it bubbles and thickens.
+If you didn’t use the semi-dried apple or if the jam still appears to be a little watery, sprinkle the gelatin powder evenly on the top.
+Turn the heat to medium and cook for additional seven (7) minutes or so.
+Use a silicone spatula to continuously mix and fold the blend until it bubbles and thickens.

 Turn off the heat, wait for the cherry jam to cool to room temperature, and then store it in a glass jar in the refrigerator.